 Panaracer’s engineers cautioned that round knobs might slide through the mud too easily.
 A straight edge provides more traction.
 That is why our knobs are square, with rounded corners.
 That way, the knobs present straight edges for the forces of pedaling and braking (front/back), as well as cornering (right/left).
 It’s logical.

 What matters more than the knob shape is their size and especially their pattern on the tire.
 We placed the knobs so that there are a few more in the center.
 The square knobs are harder to deform than thinner, irregular shaped ones.
 This reduces the squirm on hard surfaces.
 The knobs are placed so that the transition from the center tread to the shoulders is smooth and gradual.
 The slightly larger shoulder knobs resist squirm during hard cornering.
 That way, the tire rolls smoother and corners better on hard-packed dirt and pavement.
 The first rides by cyclocross racers have confirmed this: On pavement, the Steilacoom exhibits none of the sudden breakaway that you get with most other knobbies.
-Some riders will want to use these tires for mixed-surface rides where they expect significant mud – or for a ‘cross race on a dry course.
+Many riders will want to use these tires for mixed-surface rides where they expect significant mud.

 Photo credits: Heidi Franz (top); Wade Schultz (second from bottom), Leander Vandefen (bottom).